ymunemasa/data-tutorials/tutorials/hortonworks/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 2.  **Dashboard**, **Services**, **Hosts**, **Alerts**, **Admin** and User Views icon (represented by 3×3 matrix ) to become familiar with the Ambari resources available to you.

 ## Section 2: Sandbox in Microsoft Azure <a id="section2"></a>

+> NOTE: HDP 2.5 Sandbox on Azure is under construction and will be updated soon.
+This section addresses to HDP 2.4 Sandbox on Azure

 ## Step 1: Explore the Sandbox in Azure <a id="explore-sandbox-azure"></a>